-The CHASING COVID Cohort study began enrolling participants on March 28th and ended baseline enrollment on April 20th, with >7,000 participants from across the United States, including Puerto Rico and Guam.
+The CHASING COVID Cohort study began enrolling participants on March 28, 2020 and ended enrollment on August 21, 2020, with 6,753 participants from across the United States, including Puerto Rico and Guam.

 COVID-like symptom reporting at baseline

-Overall, 20% of respondents reported COVID-like symptoms such as cough, fever or shortness of breath.
-This proportion varied with age, however: among participants 18-48 years of age, 23% reported COVID-like symptoms, dropping to 18% among participants 50-59, and 13% among participants 60 years and older.
+Overall, 17% of respondents reported COVID-like symptoms within the past month such as cough, fever or shortness of breath.
+This proportion varied with age, however: among participants 18-49 years of age, 19% reported COVID-like symptoms, dropping to 15% among participants 50-59, and 11% among participants 60 years and older.

-More than half of respondents had risk factors that put them at higher risk for severe COVID-19 illness should they become infected with SARS/CoV-2, such as age, underlying health conditions (e.g., chronic lung disease), or daily smoking.
+More than half of respondents reported having risk factors—such as age, underlying health conditions (e.g., chronic lung disease), or daily smoking—that put them at higher risk for severe COVID-19 illness should they become infected with SARS-CoV-2.

 Infection control practices at baseline